|

 cymbals on the floor, the pure banality of squeaky tops or the way he can make loud drumming sound like a whisper or brushes

+like dynamite.
 As a trio they work exceptionally well, and the result is intriguing and challenging

+music.
 The combination of Wellingtons

 and diamond paste is one way describing the really great baritone saxophone solo from George Khan "statutory member of the

 People Band " which cut across the preceding strings music like a jumbo jet landing on a tiny air-strip.
+With a twinkle in his eye, he served up deliciously vulgar and huge raw notes

 from the bottom register and then, tiptoeing on oversize clogs, he teased the phrases sound the upper register in a way which

 should make him the honorary Pied Piper for London transport in the rush house.
+HANNAH CHARLTON Excerpts from reviews: "What I find very moving about INTERRUPTIONS is the fact that whatever instrument

 or sound device you're playing, you find a beautiful, full sound within it and project that with great poise and feeling.